How Much Does It Cost to Replace an Air Conditioning Blowing Hose?

 Refrigerant Recharge

-After replacing the hose, a refrigerant recharge is usually necessary.
-This ensures your system works efficiently.
-The cost depends on the refrigerant type and quantity.
+You almost always need a refrigerant recharge after the repair.
+This keeps the system working right.
 Expect roughly $100–$150 for systems using R-134a and about $150–$300+ for many newer vehicles that use R-1234yf due to higher refrigerant cost.

 Diagnostic Fees